 Please: love’s not what I’m asking for,

-and she's ensconced and safe from me.
+and that's ensconced and safe from me.

 Rest assured your fiancee,